-Potential project-specific additional activities for 2022 related to projects to be selected under the IHI JU Call 1 may be planned from proposals submission stage46 (expected in September 2022).
-However, the exact nature of these activities and their amounts planned will be known only when the GB will approve the list of projects selected for funding (expected in 2023).
+Potential project-specific additional activities for 2022 related to projects to be selected under the IHI JU call 1 may be planned from the proposals submission date 50 (20 September 2022).
+However, the exact nature of these activities and their amounts planned will be known only when the GB will approve the list of projects selected for funding.
+Therefore, the IKAA Plan 2022 including the project-specific additional activities will be subject to a separate GB decision before publication on the IHI JU website.

-There will be no project-specific additional activities for 2022 related to projects to be selected under the IHI JU Call 2 as the full proposals submission stage is expected in 2023.
+There will be no project-specific additional activities for 2022 related to projects to be selected under the IHI JU call 2 and 3 as the proposals submission stages are expected in 2023.